-The Tiguan was a completely new model for the 2009 model year.
-And though its smoothed-over yet upright sheetmetal takes after Volkswagen's Touareg SUV, it couldn't be more different in real-world performance.
-With more lightweight construction and suspension and steering tuned for the road rather than the rocky trail, the Tiguan feels a bit like a soft-riding small car on stilts.
-With an overall length that's about the same as a subcompact sedan, it's sized right for city and fits easily in compact-only spots.
-And the 200-horsepower, 2.0-liter turbocharged four-cylinder engine provides enough pep to scoot energetically into gaps in traffic yet cruise in a relaxed manner on the highway.
-In front-wheel-drive versions you have a choice of a six-speed manual or six-speed automatic transmission, but with the available 4Motion all-wheel-drive system they're all automatics.
-Fuel economy ratings are as good as 19 mpg city, 26 highway.
+Though its smoothed-over yet upright sheet metal took after Volkswagen's Touareg SUV, the two were decidedly different in real-world performance.
+With suspension and steering tuned for the road rather than the rocky trail, and much lower weight, the Tiguan felt a bit like a soft-riding small car on stilts.
+Overall length was about the same as a subcompact sedan's, making the Tiguan the right size for the city and allowing it to fit easily in compact-only spots.
+The 200-hp, turbocharged 2.0-liter 4-cylinder engine provided enough pep to scoot energetically into gaps in traffic yet cruise in a relaxed manner on the highway.
+In front-wheel-drive versions you had a choice of a 6-speed manual or 6-speed automatic transmission, depending on model year, but with the available 4Motion all-wheel-drive system they were all automatics.
+Fuel economy ratings were as good as 21 mpg city, 26 highway, 23 combined.